Jay-me07/Ecommerce-app/README.md

 Ensure MongoDB is running locally or update the .env file with your Mongo URI.

 📌 Why I Built This
-As a self-taught full-stack developer, I built this project from scratch to sharpen my skills in creating scalable full-stack web apps.
-It reflects my ability to take a complete idea from frontend design to backend implementation.
+As a self-taught developer, I created this project to prove my ability to build real, usable software solutions that solve actual problems.
+I challenged myself to handle both frontend and backend with full responsibility for the code, logic, and design — all with scalability and real-world integration in mind.

 ✨ What Sets This Project Apart
 Built 100% from scratch (no templates)